 New segment – You will need to completely re-translate the segment with matches of less than 74%.

-I’ve Finished the Translation Project but the Translated Segments Are Not Flagged a100% Match.
+I’ve Finished the Translation Project but the Translated Segments Are Not Flagged as a 100% Match.
 What Should I do?

 If the percentage of translated words remains at a certain level and are not a 100% match: